Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Experimental Results

 \subsubsection{System Parameters and Experimental Setup}

 The simulation parameters for RF, OWC, the proposed DGET, and the overall system are included in Table \ref{tab:sim-setup}.
 All the simulations in this section are achieved using Monte-Carlo with $10,000$ iterations.
 All algorithms are implemented in a Python $3.10$ environment and run on a 72-socket Intel(R) Xeon(R) Gold 5220 CPU @ 2.20GHz with 256GB of RAM.
-For solving the MINLP problem, we use the academic CPLEX, an off-the-shelf optimization software package.
+For solving the MILP problem, we use the academic CPLEX, an off-the-shelf optimization software package.

-We consider a time step of $\tau = 50$ms and a total simulation time of $10$ time steps, hence $|\mathcal T|=500$ms. The distance between the different IoT devices is randomly generated $\mathcal{U}(3, 20)$ meters.
-The total available energy of all nodes also follows the uniform distribution $\mathcal{U}(0.05, 0.1)$ joule for both RF and OWC technologies.
+We consider a time step of $\tau = 50$ms and a total simulation time of $10$ time steps, hence $|\mathcal T|=500$ms. The distance between the different IoT devices is randomly generated from $\mathcal{U}(3, 20)$ meters.
+The total available energy of all nodes also follows the uniform distribution $\mathcal{U}(0.05, 0.1)$ joules for both RF and OWC technologies.
 The data arrival process from each device $i$ is modeled as a Bernoulli process, as in \cite{10015118}.
 Accordingly, we generate the communication matrix $\bold{P}$ such that each entry $\bold{P}_{a,b}$ represents a potential message transmission from device $a$ to device $b$ at a given time step.
-Each APs-to-node link is independently sampled from a Bernoulli distribution with probability $0.7$.
+Each APs-to-node pair is independently sampled from a Bernoulli distribution with probability $0.7$.
 Similarly, node-to-node communications are generated with a Bernoulli probability of $0.3$.
 Each time slot includes multiple independent packet generation events per device, each following a Bernoulli process.
-Messages are constrained to have a maximum duration of 4 time steps, i.e., $\left(\phi_{i,j}^{f,l}\right )_e - \left (\phi_{i,j}^{f,l} \right )_s\leq 4$. we simulate temporary link blockages where OWC links experience object-shadowing effects lasting between $3$–$8$ time steps, and RF links undergo congestion-induced interruptions lasting between $2$–$6$ time steps.
+Messages are constrained to have a maximum duration of 4 time steps, i.e., $\left(\phi_{i,j}^{f,l}\right )_e - \left (\phi_{i,j}^{f,l} \right )_s\leq 4$.

+We model link availability as a two-state Markov process to capture temporal correlation in outages.
+Each RF and OWC link alternates between an available state and a blocked state.
+For OWC links, the blocked state represents object-shadowing events with an average duration between 3 and 8 time steps, while for RF links, the blocked state represents congestion-induced interruptions with an average duration between 2 and 6 time steps.
 The number of available types of data is set to $|\mathcal L|=2$.
 Relying on the same sensitivity analysis approach from our previous work \cite{Hamr2412:AoI}, we choose the value of $\alpha_1=0.35$ and hence, $\alpha_2=0.65$.